DonSaad94/SQL_Project/README.md

 From the analysis, several key insights emerged:

-1. **Top-Paying Data Analyst Jobs**: Remote-friendly data analyst roles show a wide salary range, with some positions offering exceptionally high compensation.
+1. **Top-Paying Data Scientist Jobs**: Remote-friendly Data Scientist roles show a wide salary range, with some positions offering exceptionally high compensation.
 2. **Skills for Top-Paying Jobs**: High-paying roles consistently require strong SQL proficiency, reinforcing SQL as a foundational skill for competitive salaries.
-3. **Most In-Demand Skills**: SQL remains the most in-demand skill across the job market, making it essential for anyone pursuing a data analyst career.
+3. **Most In-Demand Skills**: SQL remains the most in-demand skill across the job market, making it essential for anyone pursuing a data Scientist career.
 4. **Skills Associated with Higher Salaries**: Specialized technical skills—such as SVN and Solidity—tend to be linked with higher average salaries, indicating a premium on niche expertise.
 5. **Optimal Skills for Maximizing Market Value**: SQL stands out both in demand and salary potential, positioning it as one of the most valuable skills for data analysts looking to strengthen their market competitiveness.